-Where are the best places to go to download free fonts?
-Justin He of medleyweb.com reveals 25 websites where you can find quality typography that won't cost a penny.
+Where are the best places to go to download gratis fonts?
+Justin He of medleyweb.com reveals websites where you can find quality typography that won't cost a penny.

-There are plenty of places to download free fonts on the web.
-But which of them contain the best free fonts?
+There are plenty of places to download fonts on the web.
+But which of them contain the best free typefaces?

 There's a lot of noise and clutter on the web, and it's easy to end up falling down the rabbit hole of poorly structured sites and low quality fonts.
 So we've taken on ourselves to find you the gems in the rough.

-Besides the obvious places to download free fonts, we've also unearthed some less known sources - including personal portfolios, agency sites and type projects.
-So read on, and start discovering a world of typographical inspiration!
+Besides the obvious places to get hold of free fonts, we've also unearthed some less known sources - including personal portfolios, agency sites and type projects.
+So next time you want to download fonts, start discovering a world of typographical inspiration!

 Igino Marini runs iKern: a service for autospacing and autokerning digital typefaces based on a mathematical model and programmes he developed since 2002.
 When he's not doing that, he set up a site devoted to the Fell Types with some modern revival fonts.